pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/introduction.md

 );
 ```

-.. or as a Promise, do:
+...or as a Promise, do:

 ```js
 onegini.user.authenticate.start({
     profileId: "W8DUJ2"